 Please visit Mike’s YouTube channel to see excerpts from his speaking programs and from his safety video.

-This English-language video contains a 35-minute discussion on the dangers of normalizing deviances from safety best practices and how to protect yourself and team from falling victim to this normalizing phenomenon.
+This English-language video contains a 30-minute discussion on the dangers of normalizing deviances from safety best practices and how to protect yourself and team from falling victim to this normalizing phenomenon.

-Mullane’s comments are lavishly supported with rarely seen NASA videos and photos making it very easy for any audience (including non-technical audiences) to follow and understand the message.
-You do not need to be a rocket scientist to be thoroughly educated, inspired and motivated by the contents of this video!
+Mullane’s comments are lavishly supported with rarely seen NASA videos and photos making it extremely easy for any audience (including non-technical audiences) to follow and understand the message.
+You do not need to be a rocket scientist to be thoroughly educated, inspired, and motivated by the contents of this video!

 Normalization of Deviance